openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

   the card.

   .. image:: ../../shared/images/CourseCard_StartDate.png
-   :width: 240
+   :alt: A course card, showing the course start date at the bottom of the
-   :alt: A course's About page with the start date above the Enroll Now button.
+       card.

 * The course About page.
 The course start date is located above the **Enroll Now** option.